Solaris Threads in Operating System

 2. User ID: It specifies the user identification which includes login names.

 3. Signal Dispatch Table: It specifies what to do when sending a signal to a person.

-4. File Descriptors: It describes the state of files in use by this process.
+4. File Descriptors: These describe the state of files in use by this process.